duckduckgo/zeroclickinfo-spice/README.md

 To refresh your memory, the **triggers** keyword tells the plugin system when to call a plugin.
 In the [Basic tutorial](https://github.com/duckduckgo/duckduckgo#basic-tutorial) we discussed using the **start** keyword to specify trigger words that need to be present at the beginning of the query.

-In this case we are using the trigger **startend** keyword to specify trigger words that need to be present at the beginning of the query or at the ending.
+In this case we are using the trigger keyword **startend** to specify that the trigger word "xkcd" needs to be present at the beginning of the query or at the ending.

 In the **handle** function we use the **remainder** keyword to pass along the remainder of the query, after removing the trigger word from it.